canjs/canjs/index.md

 ## utility methods

 CanJS provides a number of utility methods.
 Most of the time, they are mapped to the underlying library.
 But, by using only these methods, you can create plugins that work with any library.
+Also, these methods are required to run CanJS from another library.

 ### String Helpers